azimuth-cloud/zenith/docs/client.md

 The Zenith client can also opt out of the external auth, even when it is configured at the server.
-This can be useful for services that should be anonymously available or that enforce their own alternative authentication.
+This can be useful for services that should be anonymously available or that enforce their own authentication.

   * `skip_auth`: Indicates if the external auth should be skipped for this client.
-      * CLI argument: `--skip-auth`
+      * CLI argument: *Not available as a CLI argument.*
       * Environment variable: `ZENITH_CLIENT__SKIP_AUTH`
       * Default: `false`
   * `auth_params`: Indicates if the external auth should be skipped for this client.
-      * CLI argument: `--auth-params`, accepts a JSON-formatted string
+      * CLI argument: *Not available as a CLI argument.*
       * Environment variables of the form `ZENITH_CLIENT__AUTH_PARAMS__{KEY}`, e.g.
         `ZENITH_CLIENT__AUTH_PARAMS__OPENSTACK_PROJECT`
       * Default: `{}`